Reading Time: 19 minutes

 • How does your digital PR & content strategy support the larger marketing strategy?

 • What important themes do you want to own?
-How do these support your larger marketing goals and tie in to your ICP?
+How do these support your larger marketing goals and tie into your ICP?

 • What are your top growth strategies?
 If growth content and SEO are in your top 3 initiatives, what is the ROI of a digital PR campaign?